 “1 out of 15”

 That’s what a long-time business broker recently told me was his best guess.
-I asked how many of the prospects he talks to have a business they had any chance of selling – 1 out of 15.
+I asked how many of the prospects he talks to have a business that he could sell for them – “1 out of 15”.

 In his opinion, 14 out of 15 were un-sellable.

 The answer varies from broker to broker, but every answer, and the statistics on the sale of small businesses, point to one clear reality: most small businesses will never sell.
 Brokers don’t advertise this fact, because it’s already hard enough to get an owner to talk.
 In fact, some brokers ignore the fact entirely.